retrixe/IveBot/README.md

 ```

 You can use comments in JSON5.
 If you're using a deployment service like Now which supports secrets, then you can secure your token and MongoDB database URL by setting the value of both keys to `dotenv` and then setting the IVEBOT_TOKEN environment variable to your token and the MONGO_URL env variable to the MongoDB instance URL.

+## Dashboard Configuration

+Since 4.0 onwards, the dashboard has been separated and needs to run separately.
+Refer to the README.md in the `dashboard/` folder.